g45t345rt/DERO-SC-Standards/g45-nft/README.md

 If you modify the code, it won't be seen as a valid G45-NFT-Standard within community apps.

+## What are the functionalities?

+- You can verify the authenticity of the NFT with the minter address
+- You can prove that you own the NFT with your balance
+- You can transfer/trade the NFT to another wallet or send the asset token to whatever smart contract
+- The NFT values/attributes can be immutable
+- The NFT supply can be immutable
+- You can burn the NFT by sending the balance to a null address (I think?)

 ## G45-NFT Smart Contract

 This smart contract represent the actual NFT.